Wednesday, September 28, 2011

 Sleeping Tips in Hotels

 I enjoy your questions and conversations, please continue to comment either here, on my Facebook page, or by email.
-And, I will share tips I have gathered from everyone plus my own to help you.
+I will share tips to help.

 Do You Sleep Well in Hotels?

-This is my answer to one of the travel concerns people quite often mention to me.
-They talk about actually trying to sleep because of the noise in hotels.
+My answer follows to one of the travel concerns people mention about how they are not able to sleep because of the external noise in hotels.
 Now this may be from various reasons beyond a traveler’s control.
 You are in an unfamiliar environment.
 There are several ways to overcome noise or sleepless nights as seen in the USA Travel Today video by Rolf Potts in 2010.

 The one thing that I do is to turn on my external radio, located next to the bed.
 I like listening to jazz or instrumental stations.
 You may like other types of music.
 I find this will rise above any other external noise.
 Yet, I am able to wake up in case of emergencies that may happen and for my early morning wake up call when working on-site meetings.
 If I wear my iPod, there is always the possibility of over sleeping.

-Inside Tip: I also enjoy roasting marshmellows and eating s'mores along side fireplaces at the FireSky Resort.
+Insider Tip: I also enjoy roasting marshmellows and eating s'mores along side fireplaces at the The Scott Resort.

-View the USA Travel Today video by Rolf Potts and find more information of one of my favorite resorts with my article, Firesky Resort & Spa.
+View the USA Travel Today video by Rolf Potts and find more information.

 What is your favorite tip for sleeping in hotels?